BioImaging Facility - John Innes Centre

 The JIC Bioimaging facility is a well-equipped light and electron microscopy unit.
 Its dedicated team has many decades of imaging experience.
 This accessible expertise enables a fast-track consultative approach to experimental design/method development, thus maximising the chances of early success and optimising results quality.
 Although the primary research focus at JIC is plant science related, the team welcomes enquiries from anyone interested in using the imaging facilities.

 Keywords - Light Microscopy: Confocal microscopy | Superresolution microscopy | Widefield microscopy | TIRF | Live cell imaging | PALM | STORM | FCS/FCCS | Structured Illumination Microsocpy

 Keywords - Electron Microscopy: Transmission EM | Scanning Transmission EM | Electron tomography | Scanning EM (FEG) | Cryo-SEM

-The JIC Bioimaging facility has a super-resolution system (Zeiss Elyra PS1), two spinning disk confocals (Andor Revolution XD and VisiTech) and two point-scanning confocals (Zeiss LSM 780 and Leica SP5) plus a good range of other wide-field and stereo light microscopes, all with digital cameras.
+The JIC Bioimaging facility has a super-resolution system (Zeiss Elyra PS1), a spinning disk confocal (Andor Revolution XD) and five point-scanning confocals (Zeiss LSM 780, 800, 880 with Airyscan, Leica SP5 and SP8) plus a good range of other wide-field and stereo light microscopes, all with digital cameras.
 A range of inverted and upright systems will cover most requirements.
 Image analysis workstations are also available.

 Keywords – Biological: Cell Biology | Developmental Biology | Plant Biology | Microbiology | Bio-materials | Food